-Code assessable development generally does not require public notification, but impact assessable development is required to be notified under s 297 of the Sustainable Planning Act by:
+Code assessable development generally does not require public notification, but impact-assessable development is required to be notified in accordance with the Development Assessment Rules by:

 - publishing at least one notice in a local newspaper where the development is proposed

-- placing a notice on the land in the way prescribed under the Sustainable Planning Regulation
+- placing a notice on the land in the way prescribed under the Development Assessment Rules

 - giving a notice to the owners of all land adjoining the land.

 An example of a notice placed on the land is shown in the following image (Click image for larger view):